cocos/cocos-docs/en/editor/publish/build-guide.md

 2. **There is a problem importing the loaded resource, and the data cannot be generated normally to the library**

-    - **Reason**: All the original data is obtained by reading the resource files in the library during construction.
+    - **Reason**: All the original data is obtained by reading the resource files in the library during the build.
 If the import fails, the correct corresponding resource information will not be obtained.

     - **Solution**: Find the corresponding resource through **Assets** panel, right-click, and select **Reimport Asset** in the menu.